in28minutes/in28minutes.github.io/_blog/articles/2017-11-16-maven-in-5-steps.md

 - Import the project into Eclipse.
 - If you want to understand all the files that are part of this project, you can go here.

-### Step 2 : Understanding Project Object Model - pom.xml
+### Step 2 : Understanding the `pom.xml` Project Object Model

 #### Naming a project

-How can other projects use our project?
-By using our project groupId and artifactId
+How can other projects benefit from our project?
+Using the `groupId` and `artifactId` from our project
 ```
 	<groupId>com.in28minutes.learning.maven</groupId>
 	<artifactId>maven-in-few-steps</artifactId>